owencm/tapalong/README.md

 Run the following to also clone the RestKit submodule:

-git submodule init
-git submodule update
+git submodule update --init --recursive